arnabs542/interviewpractice/binary-search-trees/EPI/find-the-first-key-greater-than-a-given-value-in-a-bst.md

 ##### Explanation:

 If we take advantage of the BST property, we can solve the problem much quicker.
 If a current node is smaller than/equal to the given value, there is no point in searching in the left subtree, since all values must be smaller than or equal to the current node.
-If the current node is greater than the BST, then we don't need to search in the right subtree, since all values must be larger than or equal to the current node, which means either the current node is the first node greater than $$\small k$$, or the first node is in the left subtree.
+If the current node is greater than the BST, then we don't need to search in the right subtree, since all values must be larger than or equal to the current node, which means either the current node is the first node greater than $\small k$, or the first node is in the left subtree.

-Running time is reduced to $$\small \mathcal O(h)$$, space is reduced to $$\small \mathcal O(1)$$.
+Running time is reduced to $\small \mathcal O(h)$, space is reduced to $\small \mathcal O(1)$.